 - Neroli essential oil for depression

-- Patchouli oil for stress (Don’t bathe in it even though you might be tempted right now!)
+- Patchouli oil for stress (Don’t bathe in it even though you might be tempted now!)

 Heck, I also have the CBD oil in the diffuser now!

-According to Gavin Van De Wall, MS., RD., “Stress is strongly linked to insomnia, a sleep disorder characterized by difficulties falling asleep or staying asleep — or both.”
-Take some Melatonin.
+Gavin Van De Walle, MS., RD. states, “Stress is strongly linked to insomnia, a sleep disorder characterized by difficulty falling or staying asleep — or both.”